netrom-source/notator/README.md

     with the arrow keys.
 11. Open and save prompts appear as slim bars above the status line.
 When opening files, available documents are listed without the `.txt` extension for a cleaner look.
 12. Tabs reopen automatically from the previous session so your work continues where you left off.
+13. Press `Ctrl+L` to view a random quote from `quotes.txt`.
+Quotes appear once each until all have been shown.
+When the list is exhausted you can choose to start over.
+    Opening the quote viewer repeatedly shows a gentle reminder if used too often.

 Each tab stores its text in a separate file (`notes1.txt` and `notes2.txt`).
 Switching tabs updates the save indicator accordingly.